alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 ##### Sender's SDP transport file

-The SDP transport file from the RTSP Sender MUST contain an `a=control:rtsp://<host [ ":" port ]>/x-nmos/<group-name><group-index>` session attribute that indicate to the RTSP Receiver and non-NMOS RTSP Receiver the URL to use for RTSP commands.
+The SDP transport file from the RTSP Sender MUST contain an `a=control:rtsp://<host [ ":" port ]>/x-nmos/<group-name>/<group-index>` session or media attribute that indicate to the RTSP Receiver and non-NMOS RTSP Receiver the URL to use for RTSP commands.
 The `/x-nmos/` path element indicates that the RTSP server is of an NMOS RTSP Sender, otherwise it must be assumed as being of non-NMOS RTSP Sender.

+> Note: The `<group-name> <group-index>` are separated by a '/' in the rtsp URL, while a space is used for the grouphint.

 The media type MUST be “application/rtsp” for both `urn:x-matrox:transport:rtsp` and `urn:x-matrox:transport:rtsp.tcp` transports.